 - 1. The insurer shall comply with the provisions of s.
-440.20(2)(b), F.S. upon receipt of a properly submitted DWC-90 and any specific additional documentation required by the insurer at the time authorization is given. - 2.
+440.20(2)(b), F.S. upon receipt of a properly submitted DWC-90 as required in the Division's billing rule and any specific additional documentation required by the insurer at the time authorization is given. - 2.
 The insurer is not exempt from complying with the provisions of s.
-440.20(2)(b), F.S., contingent upon completion of an on-site audit or the receipt or review of medical records not requested from the hospital when authorization is given.
+440.20(2)(b), F.S., contingent upon completion of an on-site audit or the receipt or review of medical records not requested from the hospital when authorization is given. - 3.
+The insurer, however, may disallow reimbursement for a specifically itemized service that does not appear to be medically necessary for authorized outpatient treatment or an authorized inpatient admission when charges exceed the stop loss point for an inpatient admission.